Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 We expected that high-impact events are associated with a larger spectrum of emotions, and that events such as an unexpected terror attack which affect a huge mass of people and are spreading rapidly in the news could be frequently seen in the GDELT dataset.
-However, as seen in the figure XX (*TBU*), events tend to be labelled as emotionally neutral when reaching a certain level of importance.
+However, as seen in the figure above, events tend to be labelled as emotionally neutral when reaching a certain level of importance.
 On the other hand, minor events reported by only a few sources are having a much larger variation in the reporting tone.
 While this might sound surprising at first, there may very well be a simple explanation: averaging the document tone over all kind of news articles, from neutral news agency reports, to more emotional boulevard articles, results in an average tone which tends to lose the distinct emotions